kundajelab/chipseq_pipeline/README.md

 /bin/bash: module: line 1: syntax error: unexpected end of file
 ```

+Check if your $HOME/.bashrc has any errorneous lines.

-Remove the following line in you module initialization scripts ($MODULESHOME/init/bash or /etc/profile.d/modules.sh).
+Remove the following line in you module initialization scripts ($modULESHOME/init/bash or /etc/profile.d/modules.sh).
 ```
 export -f module
 ```